Easter again celebrated globally among COVID-19 restrictions

 All but around 29,000 of the total deaths in North America are in Mexico, Canada and the United States.

-Though the death toll stands at more than 204,011, last week the government reported excess deaths last year and the first six weeks this year have exceeded 417,000.
+Though the death toll stands at 204,011, last week the government reported excess deaths last year and the first six weeks this year have exceeded 417,000.

 Mexico was the first Latin American nation to begin administering vaccinations, but the rate is low at 5.4% for at least one dose.